raadbintareaf/Malicious_behaviour_in_Social_Networks_Twitter/README.md

 # CompromisedAccountDetection
-This application was developed in the context of the [Social Media Mining seminar](https://hpi.de/studium/lehrveranstaltungen/it-systems-engineering/lehrveranstaltung/course/2016/wintersemester-20162017-social-media-mining.html) at Hasso-Plattner Institute.
+The contribution and the final research paper is published by Springer in DAIS 2018 Book (DOI: 10.1007/978-3-319-93767-0_2).
+This application was developed in the context of the [Social Media Mining seminar](https://hpi.de/studium/lehrveranstaltungen/it-systems-engineering-ma/lehrveranstaltung/course/0/wintersemester-20172018-social-media-mining.html) at Hasso-Plattner Institute.
 It aims to detect tweets in the timeline of a given user, which are suspicious in order to tell if the account was compromised.

 ## Setup
 ### Docker